smichaelsen/typo3-gitlab-ci/README.md

 ## Versions and updating

-Starting with the release of version 1.2.0 this package will use [semantic versioning](http://semver.org/).
+This package uses [semantic versioning](http://semver.org/).
 So you are encouraged to require the package with `^4.0.0`.
 Then you can expect receiving bugfix releases and improvements without breaking changes.

 ### Breaking Changes:

 #### 3.x to 4.x:

 * [88a6e934](https://github.com/smichaelsen/typo3-gitlab-ci/commit/88a6e934d5256e0a76247734266abd42c5c3dabc): PHP is now required in version 7.0